Summary

 Upon discovering any unpermitted copying, your business can consider contacting the relevant individual and providing a DMCA notice or written threat of legal action.

-However, most companies will only pursue formal legal action if the actions of that individual or organisation are harming their reputation or cash flow.
+However, most companies will only pursue legal action if the actions are harming their reputation or cash flow.
 An excellent example would be a rival company stealing your price list and accompanying images word for word.

 Key Takeaways

-Digital content copying is becoming an increasingly significant problem for UK online businesses.
+Digital content copying is becoming a significant problem for UK online businesses.
 Absent protective measures, it is relatively simple to copy reams of information from a website.
+Combining copyright notices, clear terms of use, technical protection measures and active monitoring creates a layered defence against content theft.
 As such, many business owners now obtain advice from expert lawyers and website designers to guard against these forms of intellectual property and copyright infringement.

 Frequently Asked Questions

-It is not possible to trade mark an entire commercial website.
-However, you can attempt to trade mark crucial, unique elements such as your logo and company name.
+It is not possible to register a trade mark for an entire commercial website.
+However, you can attempt to register trade marks for crucial, unique elements such as your logo and trading name.

 Are plagiarism checkers 100% accurate?